 Renowned for its lavish malls, hotels and dining, Dubai is brimming with big city glitz and glamour, or head to Europe to be spoiled with choice - London, Paris, Rome, Amsterdam, Barcelona and Berlin are sure to seduce you.

-For a citymoon in Asia that will ignite the senses, consider Bangkok, Hong Kong, Singapore or Tokyo.
+For a citymoon in Asia that will ignite the senses, consider Delhi, Bangkok, Hong Kong, Singapore or Tokyo.
 In South America we love Buenos Aires in Argentina.

 A cruisemoon allows you to simply board a ship and kick back as you sail around the world.
 It’s ideal for newlyweds looking for a relaxing, intimate honeymoon, while visiting spectacular destinations.